awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_document_analyzer/Readme.md

 ### S3Service class

 The following class uses the Amazon S3 API to perform S3 operations.
 For example, the **getObjectBytes** method returns a byte array that represents the image.
-Be sure to replace the bucket name in this code example with your bucket name.

     package com.aws.example;